kbase/kb_sdk/doc/Developer_deployment.md

 Note: this has only been tested in OS X.

 2. Run Kitematic in default configuration (this will start up a VirtualBox machine called "default")
+> Wait, what's Kitematic?
+That wasn't listed as a prereq.
+Where can I find it?
 3. Open the "Docker CLI" (button in lower-left window)
 4. Run these commands in the terminal (these are to work around an issue with using private docker registries inside a VirtualBox VM):